IQSS/dataverse/doc/sphinx-guides/source/contributor/documentation.md

 - Break up longer paragraphs.
 - Use "double quotes" instead of 'single quotes'.
 - Favor "and" (data and code) over slashes (data/code).

+## Table of Contents

+Every non-index page should use the following code to display a table of contents of internal sub-headings.
+This code should be placed below any introductory text and directly above the first subheading, much like a Wikipedia page.

+If the page is written in reStructuredText (.rst), use this form:

+    .. contents:: |toctitle|
+        :local:

+If the page is written in Markdown (.md), use this form:

+    ```{contents} Contents:
+    :local:
+    :depth: 3
+    ```